333rd Field Artillery Battalion (United States): World War II

 As was typical of segregated units in World War II, white officers commanded black enlisted men.
 On 5 August 1942, the 333rd Field Artillery Regiment was activated as a colored (segregated) unit at Camp Gruber, Oklahoma, and assigned to the U.S. Third Army.
-As part of an Army-wide artillery reorganization, on 10 March 1943, the Headquarters and Headquarters Battery of the 333rd became that of the 333rd Field Artillery Group, the 1st Battalion became the 333rd Field Artillery Battalion, and the 2nd Battalion became the 969th Field Artillery Battalion.
+As part of an Army-wide reorganization that eliminated regiments in all arms except the infantry in favor of the more flexible "group" concept, on 10 March 1943, the Headquarters and Headquarters Battery (HHB) of the 333rd was redesigned the HHB of the 333rd Field Artillery Group, the 1st Battalion became the 333rd Field Artillery Battalion, and the 2nd Battalion became the 969th Field Artillery Battalion.

-The unit landed at Normandy in early July 1944.
-The unit was sent to Brittany, where it participated in the siege of Brest in August and September, then battled across Northern France before arriving in the Ardennes sector as part of the corps artillery of the U.S. VIII Corps.
+The 333rd Field Artillery Battalion landed at Normandy in early July 1944.
+The unit was sent to Brittany, where it participated in the siege of Brest in August and September, then battled across northern France before arriving in the Ardennes sector as part of the corps artillery of the U.S. VIII Corps.

 Ardennes Offensive

 The unit arrived in the small village of Schönberg, near St. Vith, Belgium, in October.
 The Service Battery was situated west of the Our River while Batteries A, B, and C were located on the east side of the river to support the VII Corps.
 The 333rd Field Artillery Group and the 969th were equipped with 155mm howitzers, and the 771st Field Artillery Battalion was equipped with 4.5-inch guns.
 They initially supported the 2nd Infantry Division and its replacement, the 106th Infantry Division.

 At the onset of the Battle of the Bulge, the unit was about 11 mi behind the front lines.
 In the early morning hours of 16 December, German artillery began shelling the Schönberg area.
 By the afternoon, there were reports of rapid German infantry and armored progress.
 The 333rd Field Artillery Battalion was ordered to displace further west, but the 106th Infantry Division artillery commander requested that Battery C and Service Battery remain in position to support the 14th Cavalry Regiment and 106th Division.

 By the morning of 17 December, the Germans had captured Schönberg and controlled the bridge across the river that connected to St. Vith.
 Service Battery tried to displace to St. Vith through the village, and was hit by heavy German armored vehicle and small arms fire.
 Many men were killed, and those that remained were captured.
 As the men were being herded to the rear, the column was attacked by an American aircraft.
 By the end of the day, the battalion had only five howitzers left, the rest having been abandoned in the retreat.
 The survivors of the 333rd Field Artillery Battalion were ordered to Bastogne, where they were incorporated into the 969th Field Artillery Battalion.
 Both battalions had provided fire support for the 101st Airborne Division during the Siege of Bastogne, for which they received the Presidential Unit Citation, the Army's highest unit award.